pgooch/dir/readme.md

 If an image fails to load opening just the image in a new tab may give an error message explaining why.
 If you still receive a broken image commenting out the output lines (lines 210 and 211 at time of writing) will display some additional information that may help debug the problem.
 If the problem still isn't clear you can contact me at [phillip.gooch@gmail.com](mailto:phillip.gooch@gmail.com) and I'll try to help you the best I can.

 ### Version History
+##### 1.1.1
+- Added a check to prevent it from caching images that failed to save (effectively caching the missing image)

 ##### 1.1.0
 - Rewrote script to try and minimize unnecessary processing.
 - Implemented browser side caching and improved cache detection.